Grevensvænge figurines

 The Grevensvænge hoard is a find of the late Nordic Bronze Age (roughly dating to between 800 BC and 500 BC), discovered in the late 18th century at Grevensvænge, Næstved Municipality, Zealand, Denmark.

-The hoard consisted of seven bronze figurines.
-Its first mention is in 1779, where it is said to have been found in the ground "a few years ago".
-After their discovery, they were kept with the pastor at Herlufmagle, Marcus Schnabel.

-A drawing of four of the figurines was made in 1779, by Schnabel.
-The drawing shows two kneeling figures of warriors with horned helmets and axes, a leaping acrobat, and a standing woman.
-Five of these figurines are now lost, while two were bought by the Danish National Museum in 1823 and 1839.
+The hoard consisted of six bronze figurines, two of which are now in the collections of the National Museum of Denmark.
+One figurine was lost during the 1807 Bombardment of Copenhagen, while the whereabouts of the remaining three are unknown.

 Based on comparison with petroglyphs of the same era (e.g. Tanumshede, Sweden), it is assumed that the figurines were originally part of an ensemble arranged on a ship.

-Both the twins motive and the cultic significance of the horned helmets, seems to have persisted into early Germanic culture.
+Both the twins motif and the cultic significance of the horned helmets, seems to have persisted into early Germanic culture.
 The kneeling warrior figures have been interpreted as the "Ashvins" type divine twins of early Indo-European religion, sons of the sky-god, known by the name of Alcis to Tacitus.

+History of the find

+After their discovery, the figurines were kept with the pastor at Herlufmagle, Marcus Schnabel.
+In a letter dated January 2, 1779, he wrote of them having been found in the ground "a few years ago", and included a drawing and description of the six figurines: